rafalfaro18/unreal-generalist-certification-project-sanatorio/README.md

 - Re-add the Starter Content asset pack after opening for the first time.

 #### To Do:
-- Make floors bigger so that character capsule can fit through doors.
-Debug capsule size in-game with the command ``show collision``.
+- Fix museum roof with a triangle with the two top vertices moved towards their opposite sides.